Automatic Pool Cover - Pool Evaporation

-Most water loss, not including "Splash Out", from pools is from evaporation.
+Most water loss, not including "Splash Out", from swimming pools is from evaporation.
 The amount of evaporation depends on the pool water temperature, air temperature, humidity, and the wind speed at the pool surface.
 The higher the pool temperature and wind speed and the lower the humidity, the greater the evaporation rate.
-A typical medium-sized pool will lose anywhere from 0.5" to 1.5" per week of water or 0.5 to 5% of the pool volume.
+A typical medium-sized swimming pool will lose anywhere from 0.5" to 1.5" per week of water or 0.5 to 5% of the pool volume.
 This evaporation is also the largest source of energy loss and pool chemicals use.
 The water loss can be reduced substantially by up to 50% or more by the use of a pool cover as published by US Department of Energy.

 Reference: U.S. Department of Energy